Star Wars: Galactic Battlegrounds

 Star Wars: Galactic Battlegrounds is a real-time strategy video game set in the Star Wars universe.
-It was developed by Ensemble Studios and LucasArts.
-It was released on November 11, 2001.
+It was developed by LucasArts and Ensemble Studios.
+It was released in November 2001.
 An expansion pack, Clone Campaigns, was released on May 14, 2002, adding two new factions and campaigns.
 Later that year, both Galactic Battlegrounds and Clone Campaigns were released in a box set, Star Wars: Galactic Battlegrounds Saga.

-The games were built on the Genie engine, the same one used in Age of Empires and Age of Empires II.
+The games were built on the Genie engine by Ensemble Studios, the same one used in Age of Empires and Age of Empires II.